pearcej/cppds/_sources/AlgorithmAnalysis/BigONotation.rst

         ``|blank|`` seconds.

         -   :16: Correct!
-            :x: Incorrect.
+            :6 9: Incorrect.
+Try higher.
 Think about what happens to the time as more operations occur.
+            :23 6: Incorrect.
+Try lower.
+Think about what happens to the time as more operations occur.
         -   :2000: Correct!
-            :x: Incorrect.
+            :1500 499: Incorrect.
+Try higher.
 Think about what happens to the time as more operations occur.
+            :2500 499: Incorrect.
+Try lower.
+Think about what happens to the time as more operations occur.
+            :.*: Incorrect.